yizhen20133868/CI-ToD/README.md

 ## How to run it

-The script **train.py** acts as a main function to the project, you can run the experiments by the following commands.
+The script **train.py** acts as a main function to the project, you can run the experiments by the following commands:

 ```
 python -u train.py --cfg KBRetriver_DC/KBRetriver_DC_BERT.cfg